 Ontology-based data access (OBDA) (Poggi et al., 2008) -related applications enhance data retrieval by ontologies, which serve as a query vocabulary, e.g. within SPARQL (Harris and Seaborne, 2013) endpoints.
 Other tools rely on machine learning to interpret databases according to an ontological background (Fanizzi et al., 2008; Lehmann, 2009).

-Such approaches are limited by the need for user intervention, e.g. the manual interpretation of the final retrieved content, and the ontology population with data. all data entities as individuals (ABox elements), which entails high processing cost (Hustadt et al., 2005).
+Such approaches are limited by the need for user intervention, e.g. the manual interpretation of the finally retrieved content, and the ontology population with data.
+Commonly, they represent all data entities as individuals (ABox elements), which entails high processing cost (Hustadt et al., 2005).

 The current situation is characterized by a continuous evolution of high-quality structured knowledge resources, whereas less progress can be seen regarding their usage, interoperability and ontological grounding.
 Thus, the interpretation of results is left to the users and influenced by implicit background assumptions that may vary between users.